-The discovery that genetic information is coded along the length of DNA was one of the major achievements of science in the 20th century.
-This polymeric molecule, DNA, is the chemical basis of heredity.
+The discovery of DNA as the genetic material was one of the major achievements of science in the 20th century.
+This discovery made DNA, the chemical basis of heredity.
 It took almost 80 years for scientists to prove that DNA is the genetic material.

 By 1926, the quest to determine the mechanism for genetic material had reached the molecular level.
-In addition to this, different discoveries and findings by the scientists further narrowed the search for the genetic material to the chromosome located in the nucleus of most cells.
-But the key genetic molecule was still not found.
+In addition to this, different discoveries and findings further narrowed the search for the genetic material to the chromosome levels.
+But, the key genetic molecule was still missing from the research and findings.

-In 1928 English microbiologist, Fredrick Griffith found that nonpathogenic mutants of Streptococcus pneumoniae could be transformed into pathogenic forms by changing their physical forms.
+In 1928, Fredrick Griffith, an English microbiologist, transformed nonpathogenic forms of Streptococcus pneumoniae into pathogenic forms by changing their physical forms.
 He accomplished this transformation through the following steps:

-1. He injected mice with a mixture of heat-killed S strain (pathogenic) and live R strain (non-pathogenic) pneumococci.
-The mice died, and live S strain of pneumococci from the blood of mice.
+- He injected mice with a mixture of heat-killed S strain (pathogenic) and live R strain (non-pathogenic) pneumococci.
+The mice died, and he recovered the live S strain of pneumococci from the blood of mice.
 That means heat-killed pathogenic strain transformed non-pathogenic live strain into pathogenic forms.

-2. But, when either only live R strain (non-pathogenic) were injected or heat-killed S strain alone were injected, the mice lived.
+- But, when he injected live R strain (non-pathogenic) and heat-killed S strain separately, the mice lived.
 This is because none of them were pathogenic.

-He concluded that heat-killed virulent S strain transferred some “transforming principle” to the non-virulent R strain, which enabled them to become virulent.
+He concluded that heat-killed virulent S strain transferred some “transforming principle” to the non-virulent R strain, which enabled it to become virulent.
 This must be due to the transfer of genetic material.

 In 1931, Richard Sia and Martin Dawson performed the same experiment in vitro, showing the mice played no role in the transformation process.

-In 1944, Oswald Avery, Colin Macleod and Maclyn McCarty provided the first solid evidence of DNA as the genetic material in their work on the transforming principle found in the Griffith’s experiment.
+In 1944, Oswald Avery, Colin Macleod, and Maclyn McCarty provided the first solid evidence of DNA as the genetic material.
+They were working on the transforming principle found in Griffith’s experiment.

-Hence, they concluded that DNA is the genetic material and caused the transformation from heat-killed virulent bacteria to the live non-virulent bacteria.
+Hence, they concluded that DNA is the genetic material that caused the transformation from heat-killed virulent bacteria to live non-virulent bacteria.

 The second proof that DNA is genetic material was provided in 1952 by the experiments of Alfred Hershey and Martha Chase.
 They worked with bacteriophage T2, a virus that infects the bacterium Escherichia coli.
 The T2 phage consists of a DNA core that is surrounded by a protein coat.